Leave your contact details and Get 3 Live Classes for Free

 The comparison holds great importance because it reveals both the student’s natural abilities and their readiness to handle college-level academic requirements.

-Is 1390 SAT Score Considered a Good SAT Score?
+Is 1390 SAT Score Considered a Good SAT Score for College Admissions?

 The University of Florida together with the University of Texas at Austin and multiple other educational institutions use 1390 SAT scores as their admissions benchmark.